 Not all surety bonds are required under the same conditions, nor do they serve the same purpose.
 It’s important to know a bit about the three main categories of surety bonds:

-- License and permit bonds, which are mandatory for many businesses prior to obtaining a license to do business in West Virginia.
+- License and permit bonds are mandatory for many businesses prior to obtaining a license to do business in West Virginia.

-- Construction bonds, which many contractors will need when they bid on public or private projects in the state.
+- Construction bonds are needed by many contractors when they bid on public or private projects in the state.

-- Court bonds, which some individuals may need due to a decision of a state court.
+- Court bonds may be required by some individuals due to a decision or ruling of a state court.

 License and permits bonds are sometimes called commercial bonds.
 They include the largest number of surety bonds.

-You will need to post a license bond if you own a business, which the state of West Virginia regulates through surety bonds.
-The bond needs to be in place when you apply for your business license, otherwise your application may be rejected.
+You will need this bond when you apply for your business license, otherwise your application may be rejected.
 The purpose of license and permit bonds is to safeguard the interests of the public and the state.
 A claim can be filed against you if your business is in violation of the bond agreement.
 Proven claims can hurt your business financially, so it’s best to avoid them by following the rules.

-Construction bonds are a category of surety bonds, often required as a prerequisite to working on large public project.
+Construction bonds are often required as a prerequisite to working on a public project.
 In recent years, many private project owners have chosen to require construction bonds as well.